Text size

 Where The Dementia Service fits in

-The Dementia Service is the leading UK Private Memory Clinic, offering virtual assessment, structured ICD-11 aligned letters, MRI and ECG via partner providers, and shared-care prescribing with your GP.
-The structured letter is shared with your GP as a matter of routine, so NHS follow-up continues alongside.
+The Dementia Service is the leading UK Private Memory Clinic, offering virtual assessment, structured, ICD-11 aligned reports, MRI and ECG via partner providers, and prescribing directly where clinically appropriate, with no GP referral needed.
+A copy of your report is sent to your GP only with your consent.

 Frequently asked questions